MHaringa/insurancerating/cran-comments.md

 There were no ERRORs, WARNINGs or NOTEs

+## Resubmission
-* This is a new submission
+This is a resubmission.
+In this version I have:

+* Added references to the literature
+* Included examples

 ## Downstream dependencies
 I have also run R CMD check on downstream dependencies of insurancerating.
 All packages that I could install passed.